pcantrell/swift-evolution/proposals/NNNN-method-keypaths.md

 ## Source compatibility

-This is a pure additive proposal: it only concerns key paths that end with method references, which currently do not compile at all.
+This is a purely additive proposal: it only concerns key paths that end with method references, which currently do not compile at all.
 In the case where a funciton and a property have the same same, any existing key path that compiles today will continue to refer to the property.